pycom/pycom-documentation/content/firmwareapi/pycom/network/lora/_index.md

 aliases:
   - /firmwareapi/pycom/network/lora.md
 ---
-This class provides a LoRaWAN 1.0.2 compliant driver for the LoRa network processor in the LoPy and FiPy.
-Below is an example demonstrating LoRaWAN Activation by Personalisation usage:
+This class provides a LoRaWAN 1.0.2 compliant driver for the LoRa network processor in the LoPy, LoPy4 and FiPy.

 > Please ensure that there is an antenna connected to your device before sending/receiving LoRa messages as improper use (e.g. without an antenna), may damage the device.

 ## Examples

-For various other complete LoRa examples, check [here](/tutorials/networks/lora/) for examples.
+For various complete LoRa examples, check [here](/tutorials/networks/lora/).

 ## Constructors